zulip/zulip/docs/production/upgrade-or-modify.md

 unlikely to succeed without help from the core team via a support contract.

-If you need an unreleased feature, the best path is usually to to upgrade to Zulip master using [upgrade-zulip-from-git][].
+If you need an unreleased feature, the best path is usually to upgrade to Zulip master using [upgrade-zulip-from-git][].
 Before upgrading to master, make sure you understand: